Type a search phrase. Select a product to include its User's manual and FAQ in the search results.

 Problem: Due to various PowerShell errors, you cannot configure a server connection to the target on-premises Exchange environment in your CodeTwo software.
 You may encounter one of the following errors: Connecting to remote server failed with the following error message: The WinRM client cannot process the request. or The request for [...]
 (ID:824)

 This article contains a list of questions frequently asked by CodeTwo partners and resellers.
 How to place an order?
+When I place an order, how is the customer's license delivered?
 How can I calculate the product price?
 Can I order multiple products at the same time?
 Can I transfer a license to a different end user?
-How can I pay for my order?
-Which orders qualify as reseller orders?
-How to check my [...]
+How can I pay for my [...]
 (ID:810)

 Problem: Target public folders are not listed in CodeTwo migration software while configuring a migration job wizard.
 Solution: First, make sure that public folders actually exist on your target server.
 If not, follow these steps to create them.
 If that's not the case, the problem may also occur if the User Principal Name (UPN) of [...]
 (ID:809)